ansleybrown1337/Ubidots-Python-API-Client-Test/README.md

 # Ubidots Python API Client Test
 By A.J.
-Brown
+Brown <br/>
-24 Aug 2022
+24 Aug 2022 <br/>
-ansleybrown1337@gmail.com
+ansleybrown1337@gmail.com <br/>
+Updated: 4 June 2024

+## Description

-Python script to test the download of ubidots data for streamlined data analysis.
+A Python script that downloads ubidots data for streamlined data analysis.

+## Code

-File 1, "ubidots_python_api_test", uses the Ubidots API Client module.
+File 1, "ubidots_python_api_test.py", uses the Ubidots API Client module.

-File 2, "ubidots_python_api_test_HTTP" uses HTTP protocols.
+File 2, "ubidots_python_api_test_HTTP.py" uses HTTP protocols. **(preferred method)**

-During this test, I found it much easier to access data via HTTP protocols, but I'll leave both here for reference.
+## Documentation

+In the documentation folder, you will find instructions on how to run the code via IPython in an Anaconda environment.

+## Output

+The output folder contains the data downloaded from Ubidots, which has been cleaned and made ready for providing necessary information to UNL collaborators for the cercospora sensor project between AWQP and Western Sugar.